Donald J. Hying

 Donald Joseph Hying (born August 18, 1963) is an American prelate of the Roman Catholic Church, serving as the bishop of the Diocese of Madison in Wisconsin since 2019.
-Hying previously served as bishop of the Diocese of Gary (in Indiana and Illinois) from 2015 to 2019 and as an auxiliary bishop of the Archdiocese of Milwaukee in Wisconsin from 2011 to 2015.
+Hying previously served as bishop of the Diocese of Gary in Indiana from 2015 to 2019 and as an auxiliary bishop of the Archdiocese of Milwaukee in Wisconsin from 2011 to 2015.

 Biography

 Early life

 The youngest of six sons, Donald J. Hying was born on August 18, 1963, in West Allis, Wisconsin, to Albert and Catherine Hying.
 He attended St. Aloysius and Immaculate Heart of Mary grade schools, and graduated from Brookfield Central High School in Brookfield, Wisconsin.
 Hying received his bachelor's degree from Marquette University and his Master of Divinity degree from Saint Francis de Sales Seminary in St. Francis, Wisconsin.

 Priesthood

-On May 20, 1989, Hying was ordained a priest for the Archdiocese of Milwaukee by Archbishop Rembert Weakland.
-After his ordination, Hying was assigned as associate pastor of St. Anthony Parish in Menomonee Falls, Wisconsin, serving there for the next five years.
+On May 20, 1989, Hying was ordained a priest for the Archdiocese of Milwaukee at the Cathedral of St. John the Evangelist in Milwaukee by Archbishop Rembert Weakland.
+After his ordination, the archdiocese assigned Hying as associate pastor of St. Anthony Parish in Menomonee Falls, Wisconsin, where he served for the next five years.

-In 1994, Hying traveled to the Dominican Republic to be a team member for the Sacred Family Parish in Sabana Yegua.
-After returning to Wisconsin, he was appointed as temporary administrator in 1998 of St. Peter Parish in East Troy, Wisconsin.
-Later that year, he was moved to St. Anthony Parish in Milwaukee, where he worked as associate pastor of St. for one year.
+In 1994, Hying traveled to the Dominican Republic to serve as a missionary at the Sacred Family Parish in Sabana Yegua.
+After returning to Wisconsin in 1998, the archdiocese appointed him as temporary administrator of St. Peter Parish in East Troy, Wisconsin.
+Later that year, he was moved to St. Anthony Parish in Milwaukee, where he worked as associate pastor for one year.

 Hying was appointed pastor in 1999 of Our Lady of Good Hope Parish in Milwaukee, remaining there until 2005.
 He then became the dean of formation at Saint Francis de Sales Seminary from 2005 until 2007, when was named rector.
 In 2006, while serving at the seminary, Hying was placed as a temporary administrator at St. Augustine Parish in Milwaukee.